1005 Family and Medical Leave

 Rules of the State Personnel Board 478-1-.23 — Family and Medical Leave

 The Family and Medical Leave Act (FMLA) provides job-protected leave without pay to eligible employees for the birth and care of their newborn child, placement of a child for adoption or foster care, to care for an immediate family member with a serious health condition, or for their own qualifying serious health condition.
 The FMLA also provides job-protected leave without pay to eligible employees due to a family member’s call to active duty in the Armed Services or to care for an injured service member.
-It is the policy of the Georgia Department of Human Services to grant up to twelve (12) workweeks of FMLA leave during any rolling 12-month period to eligible employees or up to twenty-six (26) work weeks of military caregiver leave to care for a covered service member with a serious injury or illness.
+It is the policy of the Georgia Department of Human Services (DHS) to grant up to twelve (12) workweeks of Family and Medical Leave (FML) leave during any rolling twelve (12) month period to eligible employees or up to twenty-six (26) workweeks of military caregiver leave to care for a covered service member with a serious injury or illness.

 Section A: Use of Paid Leave

-1. The Department of Human Services (DHS) permits employees to use available annual, sick, compensatory and/or personal leave while on FMLA leave in order to remain in pay status.
+1. DHS permits employees to use accrued annual, compensatory, personal, and/or sick leave while on FML to remain in pay status.
 The employee’s need for leave must warrant use of sick leave if sick leave is requested.
 See DHS Policy #1006: Absence from Work for guidance regarding sick leave usage.

-1. Authorized officials cannot deny the use of FMLA leave when the provisions of this policy have been met.
-It is unlawful to interfere with, restrain, or deny the exercise of (or attempts to exercise) any right provided by the FMLA.
-Further, it is unlawful to discharge or discriminate against employees for opposing any practice made unlawful by the FMLA or for involvement in any proceeding relating to the FMLA.
+1. Authorized officials cannot deny the use of FML when the provisions of this policy have been met.
+It is unlawful to interfere with, restrain, or deny the exercise of (or attempts to exercise) any right provided by the FML.
+Further, it is unlawful to discharge or discriminate against employees for opposing any practice made unlawful by the FML or for involvement in any proceeding relating to the FML.
 This policy does not, however, insulate any employee from disciplinary action based on conduct or performance deficiencies.

-1. Employees are eligible for FMLA leave for any of the following reasons:
+1. Employees are eligible for FML for any of the following reasons:

 1. Pregnancy and/or birth of the employee’s child.

-Pregnancy is considered a serious health condition under FMLA, and all pregnancy related absences from work [e.g., morning sickness, prenatal examinations, birth, etc.] qualify for FMLA leave and sick leave.
+Pregnancy is considered a serious health condition under the FML, and all pregnancy related absences from work [e.g., morning sickness, prenatal examinations, birth, etc.] qualify for FML and sick leave.

 2. Care of the employee’s newborn child.